OUR MISSION IS TO

 We acknowledge that Australia’s land, sky, and sea Country always was and always will be Aboriginal land.

-The observatory is a network of observers across Australia gathering and reporting sightings of Bogong moths to help map its epic migration.
+Bogong Watch is a program driven by a growing network of observers across Australia gathering and reporting sightings of Bogong moths to help map its epic migration.

 WHY IS THIS IMPORTANT?